Social media has become a big part of my life. And here is how that all went down.

 Plus…

 I taught paralegals.
 And I adjusted claims.
-Everywhere I went, it seemed computers were used less and less.
+Everywhere I went, it seemed computers were being used less and less.
 In 1995, I started as a litigation auditor.
-I did not know how to turn on the Apple PowerBook 170 they gave me.
+I did not even know how to turn on the Apple PowerBook 170 they gave me.

 According to Wikipedia, it was vintage 1991.
 I 100% believe that.
 And so, ever since then, I have hated Apple products.
 Sorry, not sorry.